Dirtywave/M8Firmware/readme.txt

 3. Turn M8 on.
 4. Close all other applications
 5. Open "TyUploader" (previously called "TyUpdater" in old versions) - Note: "TyCommander" was also installed, don't use that.
+  - Run as root using `sudo tyuploader` on Linux, if you run into udev issues
 6. Make sure "M8 [xxxxxxxx]" is selected in the dropdown if you have other Teensy devices plugged into your computer.
 7. Click "Upload" select the .hex file from this zip file.